solutioninnovators/SI-MultiRotator/README.md

-# SI Multirotator - Takes a set of image thumbnails or other navigation elements and cycles through a corresponding set of images/content
+# SI Multirotator - Cycle through sets of related images/content, spread out across the page
 Developed by Mike Spooner (thetuningspoon) for Solution Innovators

 SI Modal enables opening any page or submitting any form to a responsive modal window.